-Ubuntu 20.04 just released and I can’t wait to try it out and install on my MacBook Pro 14.1 model.
-I am going to tell you what works and what doesn't work, as well as any workaround to fix those issues.
+Ubuntu 20.04 has just been released, and I couldn't wait to try it out and install it on my MacBook Pro 14.1 model.
+In this post, I will detail what works, what doesn't, and how to work around those issues.

-- Using Etcher to create bootable USB drive.
-You can download the software here: https://www.balena.io/etcher/
+- Use Etcher to create a bootable USB drive.
+You can download the software here.

-- After you fresh the drive with the iso image, reboot your Mac and pressing Option key to select boot from a USB drive.
+- After flashing the drive with the ISO image, reboot your Mac and press the Option key to select booting from the USB drive.

-Once you start to boot up from USB drive, you would notice something doesn't work already: the track-pad.
-It doesn’t respond, but never mind, we can either use an external mouse or continue the installation via keyboard.
-(And we can fix the driver issue later as per the steps below).
-Follow the instructions and you may boot to ubuntu operating system now.
-One thing I like for this version is the boot screen is black install purple in the previous version.
+Once you start booting from the USB drive, you'll notice that the trackpad doesn't work.
+However, you can either use an external mouse or continue the installation via keyboard.
+(You can fix the driver issue later, as outlined below.)
+Follow the on-screen instructions, and you should be able to boot into the Ubuntu operating system.
+One thing I appreciate about this version is that the boot screen is black instead of the purple seen in previous versions.

-Out of the box, here are what’s working:
+Out of the box, the following features work:

 - Keyboard with backlight